mercadopago/devsite-docs/guides/checkout-api-v2/integrate-stp.en.md

-# STP
+# SPEI Transfers

-With Mercado Pago's Checkout API, it is possible to offer payments using the STP **(Payment Transfer System)**.
+With Mercado Pago's Checkout API, it is possible to offer payments using **SPEI Transfers**.
 This service allows you to make payments from any bank or financial institution using your CLABE **(Clave Bancaria Estandarizada)**.

 For a detailed list of all available payment methods for integration, send a **GET** request with your `access_token` to the endpoint [/v1/payment_methods](/developers/pt/reference/payment_methods/_payment_methods/get) and execute the request.
 Alternatively, you can make the request using one of our SDKs.